andrelkj/GravidadeZero/README.md

 **Note:**

-<p>One way of doing it is by considering each step of the BDD as a action.</p>
+<p>One way of doing it is by considering each step of the BDD as an action.</p>

 **For example:** [Actions](resources/Actions.robot)